craftcms/docs/docs/commerce/1.x/docs/sales.md

 ## User Group

-Whether the cart's customer belongs to one of the matching user groups.
+Whether the cart’s customer belongs to one of the matching user groups.

 ## Product Type